What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 Pro tip - Adjust the Luma range to refine the effect to match your desired look.

-4. How to add halation in Lightroom
+4. How to Add Halation in Lightroom

 First off, you'll have to install the brushes.